Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Implementation Details

-The theorem establishes the algorithm's convergence to the global minimum under sufficiently small $(s_{\beta}, s_{\theta}/(NT))$.
-The step sizes have different orders---specifically, $s_{\beta}\sim s_{\theta}/(NT)$---reflecting their respective influence on the objective function.
-This difference arises because a change in $\beta$ affects $\ell_{it}$ for all $i,t$, whereas a change in $\theta_{it}$ impacts only the corresponding $\ell_{it}$.
+The theorem establishes the algorithm's convergence to the global minimizer provided that $(s_{\beta}, s_{\theta}/(NT))$ is sufficiently small.
+Notice that the step sizes scale differently: $s_{\beta}$ and $s_{\theta}/(NT)$ should be of the same order, reflecting their distinct influence on the objective function.
+This difference arises because a change in $\beta$ affects $\ell_{it}$ for all $(i,t)$, whereas a change in $\theta_{it}$ affects only the corresponding $\ell_{it}$.

-Since the optimization problem is convex, the choices of initial values, $\beta^{(0)}$ and $\Theta^{(0)}$, do not affect the convergence.
-Researchers can therefore simply initialize with $\beta^{(0)} = 0$ and $\Theta^{(0)} = 0$.
-Regarding the choice of step sizes, Theorem~\ref{thm:algorithm_convergence} offers theoretical guarantees but lacks practical guidance, as $b_{\max}$ or $\rho_X$ are typically unknown.
-In practice, we recommend starting with step sizes $s_{\beta} = 1$ and $s_{\theta} = NT$.
-If the objective function increases, we halve the step sizes iteratively until a decrease in the objective function is achieved.
+To apply Algorithm~\ref{algorithm:NNR} in practice, one needs to specify the initial values $(\beta^{(0)},\Theta^{(0)})$ and step sizes $(s_\beta, s_\theta)$.
+Since the optimization problem is convex, the algorithm converges to a global minimizer regardless of the choice of its initial values.
+Thus, researchers may simply initialize with $\beta^{(0)} = 0$ and $\Theta^{(0)} = 0$.
+While Theorem~\ref{thm:algorithm_convergence} characterizes how small $s_\beta$ and $s_\theta$ should be to guarantee the convergence, it offers limited practical guidance, since $b_{\max}$ is typically unknown.
+In practice, we recommend starting each iteration with step sizes $s_{\beta} = 1$ and $s_{\theta} = NT$.
+If the objective function increases, the step sizes are iteratively halved until a decrease in the objective function is achieved.

-Solving the nuclear norm-regularized regression is usually more computationally demanding than the second step.
-The computational bottleneck is computing singular value decomposition on an $N \times T$ matrix at each iteration.
-The algorithm is computationally efficient for matrices with size $N, T = 1000$.
-For larger $N$ or $T$, one may apply accelerated proximal gradient descent techniques (see \citealp{nesterov2013gradient}).
-Detailed discussion of such acceleration methods is beyond the scope of this paper.
+Finally, we note that solving the nuclear norm-regularized problem is usually more computationally demanding than the second step.
+The computational bottleneck is computing the singular value decomposition of an $N \times T$ matrix at each iteration.
+Our R package implementation remains computationally efficient even for matrices of size $N, T = 1000$.
+In principle, to speed up the computation for much larger values of $N$ or $T$, it is also possible to employ the accelerated proximal gradient method (see, e.g., \citealp{nesterov2013gradient}), but we do not explore this direction in this paper.